EricSalat/EricSalat/README.md

 ### Hey 👋, I'm Èric!

 Hi' I'm Èric Salat, a Front-end Developer 🚀 from Barcelona, Spain.
-Currently I'm working in a marketing agency for the financial sector.
+Currently I'm working at [Digital Response](https://www.digitalresponse.es/) for the financial sector.
 I also studied Communication and Marketing in the Univeristy, so I use to apply those skills in my projects.

 **Talking about Personal Stuffs:**
 - 😄 Pronouns: he / him